 Once you can know for sure that ice and snow are done for the season, you can safely put your all-season tires to use again.
 Stacking snow tires can take up some space and storage units are available for those who don’t prefer to keep them in a shed or garage.
 The best way to keep your snow tires from being susceptible to damage is to cover them with a thick and protective tarp away from heat and potential damage.

-Whether you need snow tires or cash for auto salvage, Victor Towing has you covered.
+Whether you need snow tires or cash for an auto salvage, Victor Towing has you covered.
 We buy your junk vehicle so it doesn’t take up any more of your space!
 Contact us today to get your salvage estimate today!